BitCurator/bitcurator-access-webtools/README.md

 ## Documentation

-The latest documentation can be found on the BitCurator Access wiki at https://wiki.bitcurator.net/index.php?title=BitCurator_Access.
+The latest documentation can be found on the BitCurator Access wiki page at https://wiki.bitcurator.net/index.php?title=BitCurator_Access.

 ## License(s)